jessetane/uri-router/readme.md

 * have a simple, optional callback mechanism to support transitions
 * allow web-components or backbone-style classes to be used as views

-1.0.0 is a first pass at exploring these ideas.
-As of this writing it's only been used to make the example app, so there are probably tons of bugs and inefficiencies :)
+1.0.0 is a first pass at exploring these ideas. as of this writing it's only been used to make the example app, so there are probably tons of bugs and inefficiencies :)

 ## how
 index.html